SpanishPear/portfolio/src/assets/blogs/making_a_prettier_terminal.md

 Suggesting commands as you type based on history and completions!!
 As you type commands, you will see a completion offered after the cursor in a muted gray color.
-If you press the<kvd> → </kbd> key (forward-char widget) or <kbd>End</kbd> (end-of-line widget) with the cursor at the end of the buffer, it will accept the suggestion, replacing the contents of the command line buffer with the suggestion.
+If you press the<kbd> → </kbd> key (forward-char widget) or <kbd>End</kbd> (end-of-line widget) with the cursor at the end of the buffer, it will accept the suggestion, replacing the contents of the command line buffer with the suggestion.

 Clone the plugin